how do i know if my battery is agm

 There is nearly zero water loss and loss of heat generated during the results recombining.

-The internal battery resistance of an AGM battery is low, hence it generates less heat and offers a high current demand.
+The internal battery resistance of an AGM battery is low; hence, it generates less heat and offers a high current demand.

-The charging techniques and the voltage charge rate used in the charging of AGM batteries are similar to the ones used in conventional batteries.
+The charging techniques and voltage charge rate used in the charging of AGM batteries are similar to the ones used in conventional batteries.

 What are the Pros and Cons of AGM Batteries?

-The Pros of AGM batteries are far greater than the Cons, check them out in the table below:
+The pros of AGM batteries are far greater than the cons; check them out in the table below:

 Pros of AGM Batteries